Gangnam Style: Asia

 Following the release of "Gangnam Style," Psy made several performances on television and at concerts in Korea.
 Early performances included his appearance on the weekly South Korean music program, The Music Trend.
 Psy also performed at several concerts prior to his departure to the United States, including during "The Heumbbeok Show" and the Summer Stand Concert in Seoul.
 After returning to South Korea, Psy performed "Gangnam Style" during a free concert that he held outside the Seoul City Hall.
 More than 80,000 fans attended the event, leading to the closure of part of the city center and an increase in subway operations.
 While Psy was in the US, it was announced that he, as ambassador of the Formula One Korean Grand Prix, would perform "Gangnam Style" at the event during the 2012 edition.
 At the event Psy taught Formula One drivers Mark Webber and Sebastian Vettel how to perform the dance.

 On November 28, 2012, Psy visited Thailand and held his concert "Gangnam Style Thailand Extra Live" at the SCG Stadium in Muang Thong Thani, Bangkok.
 At the show, a part of celebration for the 85th birthday of Thai's King Bhumibol Adulyadej, he performed the song along with his other hits.
 During the 2012 Mnet Asian Music Awards held in Hong Kong on November 30, he performed the song on stage, joined by the video's co-star Hyuna and Yoo Jae-Seok look-alikes in yellow suits.
 The track was one of three-song setlist on Psy's free showcase, held at the Marina Bay Sands in Singapore on December 1, 2012.

 On February 11, 2013, Psy arrived at the Malaysian state of Penang and performed "Gangnam Style" at a concert in front of more than 100,000 guests, including the Prime Minister of Malaysia Mohd Najib Abdul Razak as well as other high-ranking politicians from the country's ruling Barisan Nasional party.

 Australia

-In early October 2012, Psy travelled to Sydney, Australia, and performed "Gangnam Style" on The X Factor, a reality TV music competition, where Melanie Brown joined him in performing the "horse dance" on stage.
+In early October 2012, Psy traveled to Sydney, Australia, and performed "Gangnam Style" on The X Factor, a reality TV music competition, where Melanie Brown joined him in performing the "horse dance" on stage.
 The following day, he performed on breakfast TV show Sunrise in Martin Place, Sydney.